AndrewAllgood/aao-helper/README.md

 * Top 10 rank or #1 ranks are only granted for season end and expire 3 seasons + 5 weeks later.
 Once expired, Legacy Top 10 oand/or Legacy #1 are granted.

-* Medallion ranks (Platinum - Bronze) are granted for any time except the 5 weeks right after season start.
+* Medallion ranks (Platinum - Wood) are granted for any time except the 5 weeks right after season start.
 If the rank was attained at season end or up to 5 weeks before, it expires 2 seasons + 5 weeks later.
 If the rank was attained in the middle of a season, i.e. between 5 weeks after start and 5 weeks before end, it expires remainder of season + 1 season + 5 weeks later, equivalent to if it were for the previous season end.

 This section implements a SQLite database that records roles granted and removes role when record is deleted.
 There is also a loop that auto-updates the season number, which is first manually set, 5 weeks after season end, and automatically removes roles and deletes records that have expired.